Steve Dudeney: Career

-In 1987 aged 18 he joined the London Fire Brigade and after his initial training was posted to Bethnal Green fire station.
+In 1987, aged 18, he joined the London Fire Brigade, and after his initial training, was posted to Bethnal Green fire station.
 He spent most of his career at fire stations in the East End (Bethnal Green, Poplar, Shadwell, Plaistow, Bow) rising up the ranks to Station Officer in 2000.
 In 2002 he became Station Commander at Poplar fire station (near his childhood home) the station where he served in every rank.

 He was also Station Commander at Homerton fire station in Hackney, Wennington fire station in Havering and was the First Station Commander at the new fire station in Harold Hill in Havering which (2009) was the first newly established fire station in London for 13 years.

 In April 2010 he was promoted to Group Manager and became head of the LFB Leadership and Management Development Team.
 In April 2012 he transferred to LFB's Special Operations Group.

 On 1 August 2013 he was appointed to the role of LFB Borough Commander for the London Borough of Hackney.
 Responsible for 200 staff at the four fire Stations in the Borough; Homerton, Kingsland (closed in 2014), Shoreditch & Stoke Newington.
 In November 2017, he became Borough Commander for the London Borough of Tower Hamlets in Command of the five fire stations in the Borough; Bethnal Green, Millwall, Poplar, Shadwell & Whitechapel.
 Covering the area where he grew up and started his Fire Service career.

-Throughout his career he attended many incidents across London using his experience at busy East London fire stations to gain a good understanding of firefighting tactics which allowed him to mentor & train younger Firefighters and Junior Officers.
-When he retired in July 2018 he was one of LFB's most experienced and respected Command Officers.
+Throughout his career, he attended many incidents across London using his experience at East London fire stations to gain an understanding of firefighting tactics which allowed him to mentor & train younger Firefighters and Junior Officers.
+When he retired in July 2018, he was one of LFB's most experienced and respected Command Officers.
 Notable incidents he attended include the 1996 Canary Wharf bomb, the 2005 Buncefiled Oil terminal fire (Hertfordshire), the 2011 Swinley Forest fire (Surrey), the 2011 London riots, the Terrorist attacks at Parliament Square in March 2017 and London Bridge in June 2017 as well as the Grenfell Tower fire in June 2017.